-Tiffany & Co. vs. Costco: The $21 Million Dispute That Ended Quietly
+Tiffany vs Costco: The $21 Million Dispute That Ended Quietly

-On Valentine’s Day 2013, Tiffany sued Costco in a New York federal court, alleging trademark infringement, counterfeiting, and deceptive business practices.
-The lawsuit claimed Costco misled customers by labelling diamond engagement rings as “Tiffany” rings, creating the impression they were purchasing authentic Tiffany jewellery.
+On Valentine’s Day 2013, Tiffany & Co. filed a lawsuit against Costco in a New York federal court, alleging trademark infringement, counterfeiting, and deceptive business practices.
+Tiffany claimed that Costco had misled customers by labelling diamond engagement rings as “Tiffany” rings, creating the impression that the jewellery was authentic Tiffany merchandise.

 Tiffany’s Early Win

-In 2015, a federal judge sided with Tiffany, issuing a summary judgment in its favour.
-Costco was ordered to pay $5.5 million in unlawful profits, $8.25 million in punitive damages, and an additional $3.7 million in trebled damages under the Lanham Act.
-This brought the total to $21 million.
+In 2015, a federal judge granted summary judgment in favour of Tiffany, ruling that Costco had infringed Tiffany’s trademark.
+The court ordered Costco to pay $5.5 million in unlawful profits, $8.25 million in punitive damages, and an additional $3.7 million in trebled damages under the Lanham Act, bringing the total award to $21 million.

 A Turnaround on Appeal